netdata/netdata/collectors/ebpf.plugin/README.md

 -   `swap` : This eBPF program creates charts that show information about swap access.
 -   `mdflush`: This eBPF program creates charts that show information about
 -   `sync`: Monitor calls to syscalls sync(2), fsync(2), fdatasync(2), syncfs(2), msync(2), and sync_file_range(2).
--   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the bandwidth consumed by each. multi-device software flushes.
+-   `socket`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the bandwidth consumed by each. multi-device software flushes.
 -   `vfs`: This eBPF program creates charts that show information about VFS (Virtual File System) functions.